Gardner Museum Heist —Blog

 In fact Kurkjian's own source in claiming Donati robbed the Gardner to get Ferrara out of prison, suggests that Gaurente, and David Turner, whom Kurkjian claims was a Guarente "thug" protege, were not involved.

-Kurkjian: "I told him [his anonymous source about Donati] that as far as I could tell, the FBI was certain the heist had been arranged by David Turner, who had turned the stolen art over to Robert Guarente."
+Kurkjian: "I told him [his anonymous source about Donati's involvement in the Gardner heist] that as far as I could tell, the FBI was certain the heist had been arranged by David Turner, who had turned the stolen art over to Robert Guarente."

 “'They don’t know what they’re talking about,' the caller said."
 Source: "Bobby Donati robbed the Gardner Museum."
 Kurkjian: “Why would Donati pull off a heist like that in 1990?”
 Source: “To get Vinnie Ferrara out of jail,” he responded.

-There was no way Guarente going to associate with, nevermind plot a massive caper like the Gardner heist, with a Ferrara soldier and confidant like Bobby Donati, most especially if Vinny Ferrara would stand to benefit, as Kurkjian's source claimed.
+There was no way Guarente could associate with, nevermind plot, or be involved in a massive caper like the Gardner heist, with a Ferrara soldier and confidant like Bobby Donati, most especially so if Vinny Ferrara would stand to benefit, as Kurkjian's source claimed, since he was one of Salemme's chief rivals for power in the Boston underworld.

 In the Washington Post review of Master Thieves the reviewer stated, "Kurkjian has gathered so much information that explaining the smallest bit of it leads to a spate of cross-references, qualifications and digressions, adding "as the section on “The Heist” transitions to “The Search,” readers might expect to plunge into the investigation, but Kurkjian leaps instead to 1997, when Tom Mashberg, then at the Boston Herald, reported that he’d seen one of the stolen paintings."

 It also points to a problem with the free exchange of information through the mainstream media, that is accurate, fair and thorough, and not just at Fox News, and MAGA media.
-This problem persisted prior to the election of Donald Trump in 2016, whose victory received a big and unprecedented boost by James Comey, director of an FBI that had somehow, somewhere along the line become above reproach, in Boston of all places, where the FBI's corrupt relationship with organized crime leader Whitey Bulger was a major news story in 1988, in 1994, in 1997, in 1998, in 2011, and in 2013.
+This problem persisted prior to the election of Donald Trump in 2016, whose victory received a big and unprecedented boost by James Comey, director of an FBI that had somehow, somewhere along the line become above reproach, even in Boston of all places, where the FBI's corrupt relationship with organized crime leader Whitey Bulger's criminal exploits and corrupt reltationship with the FBI was a major news story a half dozen times for 25 years, from 1988 when the Boston Globe first reported he was an FBI informant until 2013 until he was convicted of multiple murders.

 by Kerry Joyce